Reggeditt/TODO-LIST-REVIEW/README.md

 Linters have been installed for this project(npm install).
 Added a gitignore file and included the node_modules and text.md files.
-Linter actions are integreated witg github.
+Linter actions are integreated with github. install jest in your local environment for testing purposes.
 ### Usage
 execute the following steps:
-To run the project on the html file run it through liveserver.
+To run the project on the html file run it through dev server.

 ### Run tests
  run npx hint .
- and npx stylelint "**/*.{css,scss}" and npx eslint .
+ and npx stylelint "**/*.{css,scss}" and npx eslint . and npm test

 ### Deployment
 [You can view the page](https://reggeditt.github.io/todo-list-App2/)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>